eslint/eslint/docs/rules/prefer-reflect.md

 # Suggest using Reflect methods where applicable (prefer-reflect)

+This rule was **deprecated** in ESLint v3.9.0 and will not be replaced.
+The original intent of this rule now seems misguided as we have come to understand that `Reflect` methods are not actually intended to replace the `Object` counterparts the rule suggests, but rather exist as low-level primitives to be used with proxies in order to replicate the default behavior of various previously existing functionality.

 The ES6 Reflect API comes with a handful of methods which somewhat deprecate methods on old constructors:

 * [`Reflect.apply`](http://www.ecma-international.org/ecma-262/6.0/index.html#sec-reflect.apply) effectively deprecates [`Function.prototype.apply`](http://www.ecma-international.org/ecma-262/6.0/index.html#sec-function.prototype.apply) and [`Function.prototype.call`](http://www.ecma-international.org/ecma-262/6.0/index.html#sec-function.prototype.call)